Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 - Steps:
 	1. Incoming data flow passes through the firewall
 	2. Firewall searches for matching security policy and determines whether to allow the next operation
-		-  If data matches with none of the security policies, the default policy is used(deny all traffic)
+		-  If data matches with none of the security policies, the default policy is used(deny all traffic).
+Only needed when filtering for the first time, otherwise the session table is refered to.
 	3. Processes data packets according to rules in security policy
 - Filtering is based on source/destination IP, source/destination zone, region, user and services such as port number and protocol, applications, and schedule
+- A session table is created after the matching of rules is done **Firewall Interzone Forwarding**